| 1 | Central American eyelash viper |

 Only a handful of deaths have been confirmed from this branch-dwelling viper.
 Eyelash vipers have a calm temperament, and you can walk right past their branches without them reacting.
 Nevertheless, it’s best not to taunt them, as they can strike with lightning speed when pushed.

-This species belongs to the same Thamnophis family as the US garter snakes, but lives nowhere north of extreme southern Mexico.
-Highland garter snakes range from 40-60cm (record 65.2cm), and its brown colours are believed to mimic the venomous Godman’s montane pitviper.
+This species belongs to the same Thamnophis group as the US garter snakes, but lives nowhere north of extreme southern Mexico.
+Highland garter snakes average at 40-60cm, and their brown colours are believed to mimic the venomous Godman’s montane pitviper.

 Honduras is at the epicentre of their range, particularly the central south of the country.
 Highand garter snakes (Thamnophis fulvus) live at high altitudes, ranging from 1000 to 3710 metres above sea level.
 They inhabit a variety of forest types, such as broadleaf and pine-oak, but also open areas, such as high altitude grassland strewn with jagged rocks and juniper bushes.
 These include mountainous areas carved by former ice age glaciers, with temperate climates closer to western Europe than the average rainforest.